 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 What is a Power Rack?

-A power rack is also called a power cage or squat cage, though there is a difference between them that we’ll get to later.
-It’s made of steel and you stand inside it when exercising.
-Generally, a power rack will have a horizontal safety bar to allow for you to act as your own spotter during your lift.
+They are made of steel and you stand inside it when exercising and have a horizontal safety bar to allow for you to act as your own spotter during your lift.

-Most commonly, a power rack is used for squatting.
-There are other exercises that can be performed at the rack.
+Most commonly, they are used for squatting.
+There are other exercises that can be performed at the rack too.

 These include the following: